Kent State University

 Kent Campus – Kent, OH

-Located in the Cleveland/Akron metro area, with easy travel to New York City, Boston, and Chicago, Kent State University is one of 76 ranked public higher-research universities by the Carnegie Foundation.
-The campus is situated in the heart of a burgeoning cultural and industrial region that is home to some of the world’s finest art museums, parks, universities, restaurants, theaters, music venues, and independent cinemas.
-These include recent buildings and landscapes designed by Coop Himmelb(l)au, Foster and Partners, James Corner, Frank Gehry, Farshid Moussavi, Laurie Olin, Stanley Saitowitz and Rafael Viñoly.
+Located midway between New York and Chicago in the Cleveland/Akron metro area, Kent State University is a ranked maker school and (R1) public research university in the heart of a burgeoning cultural and industrial region that is home to some of the world’s finest art museums, parks, universities, restaurants, theaters, music venues, and independent cinemas.
+These include recent buildings and landscapes designed by Coop Himmelb(l)au, James Corner, Frank Gehry, Farshid Moussavi, NADAAA, Laurie Olin, Stanley Saitowitz, and Rafael Viñoly.
+See the following websites for more information on Kent State University http://www.kent.edu/ and the College of Architecture and Environmental Design http://www.kent.edu/caed/.

-Any questions may be sent to: Associate Dean William Willoughby, Chair, Architectural Design/Technology Search Committee, firstname.lastname@example.org, Kent State University, College of Architecture and Environmental Design, 132 S. Lincoln St., Kent, OH 44242.
+Questions may be directed to: Jean Jaminet, firstname.lastname@example.org, Schidlowski Emerging Faculty Fellow Search Committee Chair, Kent State University, College of Architecture and Environmental Design, 132 S. Lincoln St., Kent, OH 44242.